Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 15 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 15 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 332 of Meeus index or 1285 from Brown series.

-The length of the lunation is 29 days, 17 hours and 50 minutes.
-It is 1 hour and 43 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 17 hours and 50 minutes and it is 1 hour and 43 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 6 minutes longer than the mean synodic month length.
 It is 1 hour and 57 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 20:58.
-It is 12 days after previous apogee on 13 November 2026 at 17:50 in ♑ Capricorn.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 15 days, until point of next apogee on 11 December 2026 at 06:46 in ♑ Capricorn.
+Moon is at perigee at 20:58 about 12 days since last apogee on 13 November 2026 at 17:50 in ♑ Capricorn the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 15 days until point of next apogee on 11 December 2026 at 06:46 in ♑ Capricorn.

 This perigee Moon is 359 348 km (223 288 mi) away from Earth.
 It is 3 160 km closer than the mean perigee distance, but it is still 11 008 km further than the closest perigee of 21st century.

-8 days after ascending node on 17 November 2026 at 11:49 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 30 November 2026 at 03:34 in ♌ Leo.
+8 days after ascending node on 17 November 2026 at 11:49 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 30 November 2026 at 03:34 in ♌ Leo.

-13 days since the previous standstill on 12 November 2026 at 09:40 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.697°, the lunar orbit is extending northward over the next day to face maximum declination of ∠27.645° at the point of next northern standstill on 26 November 2026 at 02:01 in ♊ Gemini.
+13 days since the last southern standstill on 12 November 2026 at 09:40 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.697° the lunar orbit is extending northward over the next day to face maximum declination of ∠27.645° at the point of next northern standstill on 26 November 2026 at 02:01 in ♊ Gemini.

 In 13 days on 9 December 2026 at 00:52 in ♐ Sagittarius the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.